-You can complete an Architectural Design and Drafting diploma in one or two years.
+You can complete a building design and drafting diploma in one or two years.
 Quality programs include an internship so students can get real work experience prior to graduation.

 Afterward, you can go straight to work at an architecture firm or construction company.

 When you compare the training and licensing requirements for architects versus drafters, it is clear why architects make more money!